bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/node/join-mainnet.md

 ### Sync From Snapshot (Recommended)

-1. You need to choose a home folder `$BNCHOME` (i.e. ~/.bnbchaind) for Beacon Chain.
+1. You need to choose a home folder `$BNCHOME` (i.e. ~/.bnbchaind) for BNB Beacon Chain.
 You can setup this by:

 ```
 mkdir ~/.bnbchaind